Slow relaxation and aging phenomena at nano-scale in granular materials

-{\textit{Introduction --} Slow relaxation phenomena in granular systems attract much attention due to both high importance of granular materials for geophysics and many industries and due to general physical interest to behavior of complex, glassy-type systems for which granular materials act as macroscopic analogs of ensembles of individual atoms and molecules \cite{Richard2005}.
-In particular, slow compaction of granular materials due to mechanical perturbations has been widely studied \cite{Knight1995,Richard2003,Richard2005,Ribiere2005b,Inserra2008} and it has been shown that, in such a process, the response of the material is related to --sporadic-- grain rearrangements.
-Compared to slow macroscopic (\textit{i.e.} grain-scale) rearrangements in granular materials, processes on the mesoscopic level (\textit{i.e.} below micrometer, down to nano-scale) driven by natural thermal fluctuations are much less studied.
-The latter are reasonably believed irrelevant to grain rearrangements during compaction and jamming-unjamming transitions \cite{Richard2005,Deboeuf2005}, but using appropriate acoustic techniques, spontaneous thermally-activated mesoscopic-scale processes can also be quite macroscopically observed.
-In particular, observations of slow relaxation of the elastic-modulus value in laboratory samples with cemented granular structure \cite{Tencate2000} as well as similar effects in field measurements in sandy soil on a scale of $\sim10$\,m \cite{averb-leb2009} are known.
-High-intensity acoustic ``conditioning'' \cite{Tencate2000} or a mechanical impact \cite{averb-leb2009} perturbed weakest bonds and produced perturbations in the material elastic modulus of order $10^{-6}-10^{-3}$ that were rather problematic to monitor.
-To overcome this difficulty, it is desirable to reveal a parameter that is dominated not by the stable material skeleton, but precisely by the perturbed weak-bond-network.
-To this end, we make use of an acoustic-signal component produced by the own material nonlinearity, which is strongly dominated by the contributions of the weakest-contact fraction.
-We show that aging of granular materials induced by mechanical perturbations can be explained through a physical mechanism, based on the bistable character of contacts.
+\textit{Introduction.--} Slow relaxation phenomena in granular systems are of considerable interest to understand the physics of complex glassy-type systems \cite{Amir2011}, for which they act as macroscopic analogs of ensembles of atoms and molecules~\cite{Richard2005}.
+Granular systems are also crucial in many industrial and geophysical applications.
+Particularly, sufficiently ample understanding of nonlinear dynamics of individual contacts is required to interpret such intriguing and poorly understood phenomena as triggering of earthquakes by elastic waves with amplitudes significantly smaller than the damage threshold for rocks \cite{PAJ-Nat2005, PAJ-Nat2008}.
+Compared to the widely studied slow macroscopic ({i.e.}, grain-scale) rearrangements causing compaction of granular materials~\cite{Knight1995,Richard2003,Richard2005,Ribiere2005b,Inserra2008}, processes at nanoscale potentially driven by weak strains, including natural thermal fluctuations, are much less studied.
+The latter are reasonably believed irrelevant to grain rearrangements during compaction and jamming-unjamming transitions \cite{Richard2005,Deboeuf2005}.
+However, using appropriate acoustic techniques, spontaneous thermally activated nanoscale processes can also be macroscopically observed.
+In particular, observations of slow relaxation of the elastic modulus in laboratory samples with cemented granular structure \cite{Tencate2000} as well as similar effects in field measurements in sandy soil on a scale of $\sim10$\,m \cite{averb-leb2009} are known.
+High-intensity acoustic ``conditioning'' \cite{Tencate2000} or a mechanical impact \cite{averb-leb2009} ruptured the weakest bonds and produced perturbations in the elastic moduli of order $10^{-6}-10^{-3}$ that were rather problematic to monitor.
+To overcome this experimental difficulty, a parameter dominated by the weak-bond-network rather than the stable material skeleton is highly desirable.\\ Here, we report (i) implementation of such an unconventional experimental approach, (ii) a model of individual-contact bistability having essentially new features compared with conventional ones discussed for AFM tips and adhesion hysteresis, and (iii) results of numerical simulations of collective behavior of such bistable contacts.
+These results capture essential observed features, in particular,